openenclave/openenclave/docs/DesignDocs/InitTimeConfigurationInterface.md

 between the extra content and the Enclave Configuration Data is defined by the enclave developer.

-On SGX CPUs supporting the KSS feature, configid and configsvn are available in the SGX `REPORT`.
-The OE SDK libs will provide an API to retrieve configid and configsvn within the enclave.
+On SGX CPUs supporting the KSS feature, `CONFIGID` and `CONFIGSVN` are available in the SGX `REPORT`.
+The OE SDK libs will provide an API to retrieve config_id and config_svn within the enclave.

 In the future, when more TEEs support Init-time Configuration Data, the interface might be expanded to support TEE-agnostic Init-time Configuration Data.

 ## Attester and Verifier Plugin support